-In general, food service businesses pay a median premium of $163 per month, or $1,960 annually, for commercial auto insurance.
+In general, food and beverage businesses pay a median premium of about $165 per month, or $1,960 annually, for commercial auto insurance.
 Commercial auto insurance is a requirement for food and beverage businesses that own vehicles, such as catering vans and food trucks.
 Personal vehicles used for business purposes may also need coverage beyond your personal auto policy.

 Among food and beverage businesses that purchase commercial auto with Insureon, 24% pay less than $1,000 per year and 27% pay between $1,000 and $2,000 per year.

 Insureon’s food service insurance agents work with top-rated U.S. carriers to find the best coverage for your business.
 Apply today to compare multiple quotes with one free online application.
-Work with an account manager who specializes in the unique risks of restaurants, bars, coffee shops, and food trucks.
+Work with an account manager who specializes in the unique risks of your profession.